FREE CHECKLIST: 5 Things To Do Before You Open Your Swimming Pool

 Of course, the right time to open your pool depends on where you live.
 Generally, when temperatures are consistently above 70 degrees during the day, it’s time to open your pool.
 Watch the forecast and plan to open your pool on a mild, sunny day — no rain and not too hot.

-Opening your pool usually goes a lot smoother when you have an extra set of hands.
+Opening your above ground pool will be a much smoother process when you have an extra set of hands.
 Since most people can’t drop everything to come and help you open your pool at the first sign of warm weather, it’s best to coordinate with a friend or family member early on.
 That way, you both have it on your calendar and won’t have to delay or rush through the process.